margarethilliard/VB12-analysis/README.md

 ### A note on computing environments
 - Steps 2-4 were run on Spitfire, a slurm-based HPC cluster managed by the UC Davis Genome Center
-- Step 5-6 were run locally in R on a MacBook Pro using a Apple M3 Max chip
+- Step 5 was run locally in R on a MacBook Pro using a Apple M3 Max chip